schultzm/havic/paper.md

 # Introduction

 Tens of millions of people are infected with Hepatitis A Virus (HAV) each year [@RN406].
-Though mortality is low morbidity is high resulting in large economic burden due to frequent hospitalisation of cases during the acute phase of infection.
-HAV is transmitted via the faecal-oral pathway, directly from person-to-person or through contaminated food and water [@RN398].
+Though mortality is low morbidity is high, resulting in large economic burden due to frequent hospitalisation of cases during the acute phase of infection.
+HAV is transmitted via the faecal-oral pathway directly from person-to-person or through contaminated food and water [@RN398].
 The virus has its highest prevalence in low-income countries; however, sporadic outbreaks do occur in high-income countries [@RN406] typically arriving via return travellers and import on frozen foods [@RN410].

-Molecular epidemiology using DNA sequencing and comparative genomics is now considered an essential public health measure to characterise virus outbreaks in real-time [@RN407, @RN410].
-For HAV, the gold standard protocol involves genotyping of samples by sequencing a 460 bp cDNA amplicon of the VP1/P2A junction and then comparing this sequence to a database containing a global representation of HAV strains [see HAVNET @RN316].
-Using cDNA sequencing genetic diversity of HAV has been well characterised, with one known serotype and seven genotypes (I-VII) and four genotypes (I, II, III and VII).
-Six subtypes (IA, IB, II, IIIA, IIIB, VII) are known to infect humans [@RN404, @RN403].
+Molecular epidemiology using DNA sequencing and comparative genomics is now considered an essential public health measure to characterise virus outbreaks in real-time [@RN407, @RN410, ].
+For HAV, the gold standard genotyping protocol involves sequencing a 460 bp cDNA amplicon of the VP1/P2A junction and comparing this sequence to a global database of HAV strains [see HAVNET @RN316 and NCBI].
+Using sequence data, genetic diversity of HAV has been well characterised with one known serotype and seven genotypes (I-VII).
+Four of these genotypes (I, II, III and VII), comprising six subtypes (IA, IB, II, IIIA, IIIB, VII), are known to infect humans [@RN404, @RN403].

-Though the HAVNET protocol is widely adopted, variations to the protocol [e.g., see @RN408] are common and whole genome sequencing is becoming the new standard [e.g., see @RN407].
+Though the HAVNET protocol is widely adopted, variations to the protocol are commonplace [e.g., see @RN408 and @RN407].
+Public databases are compiled over many years from myriad laboratories [e.g., see @RN411].
+Artefactual nucleotide variation (e.g., low quality, false indels, incompatible orientation) is present.
+The pool of available consensus sequences does not co-locate within a single genome target.
+Distance based pairwise sequence comparisons used to infer relatedness of samples is sensitive to these variations but comparison of large numbers of sequences is often required.
+In this article, we describe `havic`, a software tool written to cope with these challenges.

-Variations in laboratory methods mean a consensus sequence may not always co-locate within the same genome target, especially when sequences are collected from databases compiled over many years from myriad laboratories [e.g., see @RN411] [add plot here].
-Additionally, artefactual nucleotide variation (e.g., low quality, false indels, incompatible orientation) may be present.
-Pairwise sequence comparisons to infer relatedness of samples from genetic distance is often the mode for recovering epidemiological links ; however, crude distance based methods are outdated.
-Hence, there is a need for bioinformatic tools that can cope with these challenges. by comparing sequences of  cDNA sequence of HAV clinical samples to a database of sequences.
-Typically, this `havic`, is written for exactly this purpose.
-The software has been tested over a number of years and iterations, and during routine use in front-line public health epidemiology, a number of needs have s involved in contact tracing and case history investigations.
+# Statement of utility

-# Statement of need
+`havic` has been developed over a number of years with feedback and feature requests from public health laboratory epidemiolgists during routine surveillance of HAV outbreaks in Australia.
+The software aims to provide actionable results to epidemiologists with the least amount of analyst intervention despite inherent imperfections in HAV sequence databases.
+As the HAV genome comprises a single segment, being a positive-sense single-stranded ribonucleic acid (RNA), of only 7.5 kilobases (kb) [@RN375], analyses can be completed quickly even on a desktop computer.

 Hepatovirus A belongs to the family Picornaviridae.
-The genome is a positive-sense single-stranded ribonucleic acid (RNA) approximately 7.5 kilobases (kb) in length [@RN375].

 The gold standard genotyping protocol for HAV cases  has been to sequence a short 460 nucleotide (nt) amplicon spanning the VP1 and P2A junction.
 Sequencing is typically performed using the Sanger method forming a consensus target sequence from a stack of one or more overlapping sub-sequences.
 Pairwise comparisons are then made to public databases on NCBI or HAVNET to infer relatedness of samples and strain origins [e.g., see @RN407 and @RN410].

 `havic` was written by bionformaticists from a public health laboratory who were tasked with the routine analysis of HAV sequence data for epidemiological purposes.
-The software aims to provide actionable results to epidemiologists with the least amount of fuss despite the inherent imperfections in HAV sequence data.

 # Validation data